la-haute-societe/craft-tarteaucitron/CONTRIBUTE.md

 ```

+## Updating tarteaucitron.js

 ## Add service

-Several steps are required for adding a tarteaucitron.js service into the plugin.
+Several steps are required to add a tarteaucitron.js service into the plugin.

 ### Settings

 1. Implements service settings template in `src/templates/settings/services`
-2. Load it in `src/templates/settings/settings.twig`
+2. Include it in `src/templates/settings/settings.twig`
-3. Set parameters & rules in `src/models/SettingsModel.php`
+3. Declare parameters & validation rules in `src/models/SettingsModel.php`
 4. Load CodeMirror style for your settings in `resources/js/models/Settings.js` and `resources/scss/pages/_settings.scss`

-### Front
+### Frontend

-1. Define service model in `src/models/services`
+1. Define a service model in `src/models/services`
-2. Create plugin rendering function in `src/services/TarteaucitronService.php`
+2. Create a plugin rendering function in `src/services/TarteaucitronService.php`
-3. Define Craft variable for rendering service in your templates in `src/variables/TarteaucitronVariable.php`
+3. Define a Craft variable method to render the service in your templates in `src/variables/TarteaucitronVariable.php`